 You’re wasting money.

 Of course, each document “only” costs pennies (even fractions of a penny) to print.
-However, research shows that nearly half of documents printed are in the trash – hopefully the recycle bin! – by the end of the day.
+However, research shows that an average of 17% of everything printed is considered waste – hopefully the recycle bin! – by the end of the day.
 Some aren’t even used at all – think of all the convenience copies you print for meetings; and how many of those end up never even used at all.
 Over the course of a year, those pennies can add up to “real” money.

 Just for fun, let’s do a back of the envelope calculation.
 Office workers use, on average, 10,000 sheets of copy paper every year.
 Let’s assume 45% of that isn’t needed – it’s an accidental print, convenience copy, etc. Let’s say you have 30 folks in your office.
 That’s 300,000 prints/copies per year; all black and white and we’ll assume a cost of a half a cent per page.
 That’s $15,000 per year to print those documents.
 Of that, $6,750 of prints and copiers were – literally – thrown away.